Mehul-bisht-0/Calorie-Management/README.md

 * View monthly summary of calories consumed.
 * Clean and intuitive Java Swing dashboard.
 * Data stored locally in CSV for simplicity and portability.

+Note: The current version contains a few known bugs which will be resolved in the future